 Parsagard Press 2001

-In the middle of the first century, the Apostle Paul spent more than two decades traveling, and planting churches, throughout the eastern Roman empire.
-The details of his journeys are found in the New Testament book The Acts of the Apostles and in Paul’s letters.
+In the middle of the first century, the Apostle Paul spent more than two decades traveling and planting churches throughout the eastern Roman empire.
+The details of those journeys are found in the Acts of the Apostles and in Paul’s letters.

-What is fascinating about those sources is the sheer amount of historical detail contained in them.
+What is fascinating is the sheer amount of historical detail contained in those two sources.
 Paul’s travels took him to many different cities and provinces, and into contact with many different kinds of people.
 Astonishingly, the many dozens of political, social, personal, and geographical details found in the record of those journeys can be confirmed today by objective historical evidence.